dmcginley/project2-chart-my-data/README.md

 ![wireframe image of site](readme-images/wireframe.png "the site wireframe of desktop and mobile")

 ## Who is this website for
-If you have some data (a CSV file) you'd like to visualise...
+If you have some data (a CSV file) you'd like to visualize...
 Display chart data to better understand your data trends in the chart that you otherwise wouldn't see.
-People wishing to view either stacked bar charts or line charts.
+For people wishing to view either stacked bar charts or line charts.
-People wishing to see multiple data rows, as the website can pull in all the data.
+For people wishing to see multiple data rows, as the website can pull in all the data.

 ## User Stories